barakb/blog/talk-with-your-graph-database.md

 ### Running the Services with Docker

+The app is written in the Rust programmng langauge and you can build it from [source](https://github.com/FalkorDB/text-to-cypher) on your machine or use pre built [release](https://github.com/FalkorDB/text-to-cypher/releases)

 You can run the entire stack easily using Docker.
 This includes:

 - **FalkorDB Graph Database** (port 6379)